pandulapeter/beagle/README.md

 After this a number of modules (tricks) needs to be provided, but this can be changed at any time and the UI will be automatically updated.
 See [this implementation](https://github.com/pandulapeter/beagle/blob/master/example/src/main/java/com/pandulapeter/beagleExample/BeagleExampleApplication.kt) for a detailed example.

-You can fetch beagle by swiping horizontally from the right edge of the screen or by shaking the device.
+By default you can fetch Beagle by swiping horizontally from the right edge of the screen or by shaking the device.

 ### Screenshots
 <img src="screenshots/general01.png" width="30%" /> <img src="screenshots/general02.png" width="30%" />